omglazrgunpewpew/autocert/docs/USAGE.md

 # Usage Guide

-This guide covers how to use the Enhanced Certificate Management System for various scenarios.
+This guide covers how to use AutoCert for certificate management.

 ## 🎯 Quick Start